-New Zealand has a driver licensing system to make sure that everyone who drives or rides on our roads has the skills and knowledge necessary to be a safe road user.
+New Zealand has a driver licensing system to make sure that everyone who drives on our roads has the skills and knowledge necessary to be a safe driver.
 The safer drivers are, the safer our roads will be.

 A licence to drive a motor vehicle is a privilege that is only given to people who pass the driver licence tests and demonstrate respect for the rights and safety of others.

 Photo driver licences help identify drivers.
 They are one of the best ways to catch unlicensed and disqualified drivers.